What is the EMALS Association?

 - Professional development workshop, retreats, and seminars

-- Workshops in scientific writing and projects management.
+- Workshops in scientific writing and project management.

 - Fast publication of articles in special issues of BioNat with reduced fees for processing, editing, and formatting.

-- Participating in conferences, training courses, workshops and seminars with reduced fees that reach to 50%
+- Participating in conferences, training courses, workshops, and seminars with reduced fees that reach 50%

 - Providing competitive to distinguished postgraduate full grants students.